GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

       --tail=true: Stream logs from deployed objects
-      --toot=false: Emit a terminal beep after the deploy is complete --trigger='notify': How is change detection triggered? (polling, notify, or manual) --v2=false: Next skaffold config (v2).
-Use kpt to render/hydrate and deploy manifests.
-      --wait-for-deletions=true: Wait for pending deletions to complete before a deployment --wait-for-deletions-delay=2s: Delay between two checks for pending deletions --wait-for-deletions-max=1m0s: Max duration to wait for pending deletions
+      --toot=false: Emit a terminal beep after the deploy is complete --trigger='notify': How is change detection triggered? (polling, notify, or manual) --wait-for-deletions=true: Wait for pending deletions to complete before a deployment --wait-for-deletions-delay=2s: Delay between two checks for pending deletions --wait-for-deletions-max=1m0s: Max duration to wait for pending deletions